What Is a Criminal Appeal?

 A conviction does not mean the end of the case.
 Defendant has a right to appeal their case, which may result in them regaining their freedom.

 An appellate lawyer researches and analyzes the trial after one is convicted.
-This thorough analysis is critical because, on appeal, the defendant must prove legal errors occurred at trial to obtain relief.
+This thorough analysis is critical because, on appeal, the defendant may prove legal errors occurred at trial to obtain relief.

 Those seeking relief from the appellate courts can utilize the legal services of a criminal appeals lawyer in Atlanta from Conkin Law.
 Conklin criminal appeals attorneys have extensive experience with appeals and can help you navigate the process.
 The skilled attorneys at Conklin Law know how to prepare persuasive briefs and oral arguments for their clients.
 We can help you achieve the outcome you seek.